raidolo/homebridge-mqttswitch/README.md

-# homebridge-mqttswitchPlus
+# homebridge-mqttswitchplus
 An homebridge plugin that create an HomeKit Switch accessory mapped on MQTT topics

 # Installation
 Follow the instruction in [homebridge](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
-The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-mqttswitchPlus) and should be installed "globally" by typing:
+The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-mqttswitchplus) and should be installed "globally" by typing:

-    npm install -g homebridge-mqttswitchPlus
+    npm install -g homebridge-mqttswitchplus

 # Release Notes
 Version 0.0.1